Discovering and exploiting active sensing motifs for estimation

 \subsubsection{Curating training data by observability}

-With a simulation model, or experimental testbed where ${x}_{i}$ can be measured directly, one should be able to generate a rich dataset to train and validate a state estimator $\mathcal{H}_i$.
-However, the distribution of observability within the training dataset is critical.
-For instance, attempting to train an estimator on primarily unobservable data---for instance, straight trajectories for our wind direction estimator (\autoref{fig:figure_2_c}\romannumeral 1)---will surely lead to poor results.
-Alternatively, one could leverage prior knowledge of observable motifs to generate high quality training data, or curate a subset of an existing dataset that has an appropriate distribution of observability.
+The distribution of observability in the data used to train the ANN is critical: training on primarily unobservable data will yield poor results.
+Knowledge of active sensing motifs discovered by BOUNDS can help us selectively generate high quality training data, or curate a subset of an existing dataset, to efficiently train an accurate estimator.

-We generated training data by randomly simulating a diversity of trajectories (\autoref{fig:figure_3_b}, see \hyperref[sec:Methods]{Methods}).
-We ensured that the trajectories densely spanned a large envelope of the state space and yielded a wide distribution of observability values (\autoref{fig:figure_3_c}).
-We then separated the data into ten equally sized bins, sorted by the observability of wind direction (\autoref{fig:figure_3_c}).
-This allowed us to train ANN's on inputs with distinct distributions of observability.
-We specifically performed an analysis of the ANN wind direction estimate error variance $\text{Var}(\zeta - \check{\zeta})$ when trained on varying percentages of the training dataset---once when the training data was sorted by observability level, and once when the data was randomly sorted (\autoref{fig:figure_3_d}, \autoref{fig:figure_supp_ANN_percentile}).
+To train our wind direction estimator, we randomly simulated a diversity of trajectories spanning a large envelope of the state space and with a wide distribution of observability values (\autoref{fig:figure_3_b}--\autoref{fig:figure_3_c}, see \hyperref[sec:Methods]{Methods}).
+We separated the data into ten equally sized bins, sorted by the observability of wind direction (\autoref{fig:figure_3_c}).
+This allowed us to train ANNs on inputs with distinct distributions of observability.
+We analyzed the ANN wind direction estimate error variance $\text{Var}(\zeta - \check{\zeta})$ when trained on different percentages of the training dataset---once when the training data was sorted by observability level, and once when the data was randomly sorted (\autoref{fig:figure_3_d}, \autoref{fig:figure_supp_ANN_percentile}).